top of page

 A lifelong lover of both sports and music, Seth has worked as an award-winning tennis instructor at the historic Cape Cod Sea Camps in Massachusetts; been a member of the Dartmouth Squash Club; and was, in his youth, an all-star soccer and baseball player who played on select, traveling, indoor, and state tournament teams in these sports across 30 seasons of participation combined.
 At Dartmouth College he was an avid golfer; in high school he played in a B’nai B’rith International basketball league.

-At other times he has made extended—even years-long—attempts to become adept at certain less-common sports, among them darts, croquet, shuffleboard, cross-country skiing, four-square, badminton, kickball, flag football, twenty-a-side Boston-style “relieveo” (played across an entire zip code in semi-rural Massachusetts), weightlifting, cycling, horseback-riding (in which he took a full college course), bowling, gymnastics (in which he took years of lessons), archery, ping pong, airgun riflery, and tetherball.
-He can’t throw a Frisbee, and can make no claim to having retained any of his former athleticism, but he remembers it with fondness nonetheless.
+At other times he has made extended—even years-long—attempts to become adept at certain less-common sports, among them darts, croquet, shuffleboard, cross-country skiing, four-square, badminton, kickball, flag football, twenty-a-side Boston-style “relieveo” (played across an entire zip code in semi-rural Massachusetts), weightlifting, cycling, horseback-riding (in which he took a full college course), gymnastics (in which he took years of lessons), ice skating (more lessons), archery, ping pong, airgun riflery, bowling, ballroom dancing, and tetherball.
+He can’t throw a Frisbee, and can make no claim to having retained any of his former athleticism, but he remembers those days with fondness nonetheless.

 Before leaving for college at age 17, Seth had studied piano, drums, the hammered dulcimer, and voice, immersing himself in musical experiences that ranged from playing a single snare drum in a Billy Joel cover band to singing in an a cappella group, from being the Vice President of his high school choir to giving piano recitals and singing in a group specializing in Renaissance madrigals.

 He has also dabbled in the recorder, the harmonica, the synthesizer, the bass drum—which he played more or less indifferently in an orchestra for a time—and the kazoo.
-In the late 1990s, he became so obsessed with “Cool Cymru” that he tried to teach himself Welsh.
-While a student at Harvard Law School from 1998 to 2001, he was a regular at Twisted Village, the famous but now-shuttered psychedelia-focused Cambridge, MA record shop owned by Wayne Rogers and Kate Biggar (two of the four members of the band Magic Hour, with Damon Krukowski and Naomi Yang of seminal neopsychedelic band Galaxie 500; Rogers and Biggar would later form the band Major Stars).
+While a student at Harvard Law School from 1998 to 2001, he was a regular at Twisted Village, the famous but now-shuttered psychedelia-focused Cambridge, MA record shop owned by Wayne Rogers and Kate Biggar (two of the four members of the band Magic Hour, with Damon Krukowski and Naomi Yang of seminal neopsychedelic band Galaxie 500).
+Rogers and Biggar would later form the band Major Stars.

-Seth is currently an EDM musician who has released seven albums—six LPs and a compilation—under the studio name Hounds (in honor of his two rescue hounds, Quinn and Scout).
-These LPs have been pre-released to full Retro subscribers and should be on iTunes by 2025 or 2026.
-Seth is currently working on four new Hounds albums (one a compilation) to be released (also via Retro) in 2024.
-His influences as a musician include the sixties psychedelia he used to specialize in as a radio DJ in the 1990s; TV, film, and especially video game scores; and trance and post-rock music.
+Seth is currently an EDM and indie-pop musician who has released twelve albums—eleven LPs and a compilation—under the studio name Hounds (in honor of his two rescue hounds, Quinn and Scout).
+These LPs have been pre-released to full Retro subscribers, and will begin appearing on all streaming services in the United States in November 2024.
+Seth is currently working on four new Hounds albums (two of them compilations) to be released (also via Retro) in early/mid-2025.
+Seth’s influences as a musician include the sixties psychedelia he used to specialize in as a radio DJ in the 1990s; TV, film, and especially video game scores; and trance, folk, and post-rock music.

 Among Seth's other areas of interest and expertise are eighties-nostalgia touchstones like LEGO—he owns what is likely one of the larger collections of the plastic building bricks in New England—and Nintendo Entertainment System games, specifically “homebrew” (or “independent”) NES games developed this century.
 Retro includes the largest archive and ranking of such games in the world, featuring more than 1,000 NES titles developed after the lifespan of the system ended.
-His expertise in aftermarket eight-bit games led to him being selected to serve as the final judge in a major contemporary game-development competition, The Byte-Off.
+His expertise in aftermarket eight-bit games led to him being selected to serve as the final judge in the aforementioned “Byte-Off” game-development competition.
 He also publishes a ranking at Retro of the best mobile games for Android, and has worked hard in this decade to expand his expertise in that area.
 Retro’s mobile-game rankings include hundreds and hundreds of top titles.

-Among the jobs Seth has held not mentioned above are Hebrew tutor, chauffeur, copy editor, secretary, babysitter, ice cream shop server, marketing department assistant, sandwich shop employee, and paralegal.
+Among the jobs Seth has held not mentioned above are chauffeur, ice cream shop server, copy editor, secretary, marketing department assistant, sandwich shop employee, and paralegal.

 Outside his 32 years of unbroken employment, Seth’s life has been just as frenetic.
-A convicted antisemitic terrorist—one sung about in a Donald Glover song—once put a digital fatwa on Seth on the dark web; Shia LaBeouf told a Forbes reporter at SXSW that his art practice is influenced by Seth’s essays on metamodernism; Seth once spoke to Captain America (Chris Evans) and Luke Skywalker (Mark Hamill) and a cast member from his favorite TV show (Community) on the same day—all without leaving his house.
+A convicted antisemitic terrorist—one sung about in a Donald Glover song—once put a digital fatwa on Seth on the dark web; Shia LaBeouf told a Forbes reporter at SXSW that his art practice is influenced by Seth’s essays on metamodernism; Seth once spoke to Captain America (Chris Evans), Luke Skywalker (Mark Hamill) and a main cast member from his favorite TV show (Community) on the same day.
 He’s at various times been a victim of Burglary, Assault (while serving process in a junkyard in Vienna, VA), Identity Theft, Defamation, Criminal Threatening, Criminal Mischief, and Fraud, yet he remains a staunch proponent of civil rights and civil liberties, and was proudly a member of the Harvard Civil Right-Civil Liberties Law Review.

-Elon Musk has called Seth “an unreadable nonsense machine”, decrying his academic pedigree as “bullshit” in a public dialogue with venture capitalist Marc Andresseen, who for his part called Seth “a pretty interesting cat.”
+Elon Musk has called Seth “an unreadable nonsense machine” and “retarded”, decrying his academic pedigree as “bullshit” in a public dialogue with venture capitalist Marc Andresseen, who for his part called Seth “a pretty interesting cat.”
 Actor and comedian Russell Brand has said of Seth, It’s ridiculous how many things Seth Abramson has achieved mastery of....[he’s] charming, informative, brilliant, and bright.”
 Glenn Greenwald, co-founder of The Intercept, has called Seth “a huge social media star”, while Mary Trump, the niece of Donald Trump, has called his work “amazing.”
-Former Trump White House Communications Director Anthony Scaramucci has said of The Proof Trilogy, “If all Americans read Seth Abramsons work, Trump will lose [the 2024 U.S. presidential election] in a landslide.”
+Former Trump White House Communications Director Anthony Scaramucci has said of the Proof Trilogy, “If all Americans read Seth Abramsons work, Trump will lose [the 2024 U.S. presidential election] in a landslide.”
 Lincoln Project co-founder and GOP strategist Steve Schmidt has urged his audience to Please follow and read everything Seth Abramson writes.”
-Former primetime CNN anchor Chris Cuomo called Seth a fire-breather”
+Former primetime CNN anchor Chris Cuomo called Seth a fire-breather” whose passion” America needs, while New York Magazine deems him a “cult-favorite author.”
+The New York Post identified him, via a March Madness-style bracket, as one of the 32 leading American critics of the presidential administration of Donald Trump (2017-2021).

 For many more such comments about Seth, including praise for his work from Vanity Fair, Playboy, Rolling Stone, SalonPolitico, the Washington Post, Der Spiegel, and others, see this page.

-A third-party project headed up by a well-known indie musician endeavored for almost a year to put together a documentary film about Seth’s life, but the project was abandoned in large part due to the COVID-19 pandemic (2020–2024).
-Somewhere out there all the master tapes still exist.
+A project headed up by a well-known indie musician from the bands War on Drugs and Here We Go Magic endeavored for a year to put together a documentary film about Seth’s life; the project was abandoned in large part due to the COVID-19 pandemic (2020–2023).
+Somewhere out there all the master tapes for the project—hours and hours of interviews in multiple states—still exist.

-Seth’s favorite experiences abroad include seeing the Northern Lights from a forest clearing in Lapland (Finland); rockhounding in the windy spray of the Firth of Forth before loafing for hours in an Edinburgh pub; shopping in Old San Juan, the Muslim Quarter of Xi’An, and Xiushui (Silk) Street in Beijing; watching the USWNT defeat Germany in Montreal; proposing to a woman while standing with her knee-deep in the Seine beneath a flashing Eiffel Tower (she said yes, but the relationship didn’t last); traveling across North America, from Boston to Anchorage, with stops in (among other locations) Winnipeg, Saskatoon, Edmonton, and Whitehorse (the Yukon Territory); eating reindeer and boar in Denmark; pedaling through rural villages in Yangshuo County, China; chatting uncomfortably with a lady of the night on a park bench in West London at 2AM; visiting Amsterdam’s Van Gogh Museum while tripping balls; seeing Michelle Obama and her daughters at the Summer Palace; tobogganing off the top of the Great Wall of China; appearing as part of an international choral concert in Toronto; and driving hundreds and hundreds of miles along the western coast of the most beautiful country on Earth: Norway.
+Seth’s favorite experiences abroad include seeing the Northern Lights from a forest clearing in Lapland (Finland); rockhounding in the windy spray of the Firth of Forth before loafing for hours in an Edinburgh pub; shopping in Old San Juan, the Muslim Quarter of Xi’An, and Xiushui (Silk) Street in Beijing; watching the USWNT defeat Germany in Montreal; proposing to a woman while standing with her knee-deep in the Seine beneath a flashing Eiffel Tower (she said yes, but the relationship didn’t last); traveling across North America, from Boston to Anchorage, with stops in (among other locations) Winnipeg, Saskatoon, Edmonton, and Whitehorse (the Yukon Territory); eating reindeer and boar in Denmark; following a pilot car through then-unfinished sections of the Trans-Can international highway; pedaling through rural villages in Yangshuo County, China; chatting uncomfortably with a lady of the night on a park bench in West London at 2AM; visiting Amsterdam’s Van Gogh Museum while tripping balls; seeing Michelle Obama and her daughters at the Summer Palace; tobogganing off the top of the Great Wall of China; appearing as part of an international choral concert in Toronto; and driving hundreds and hundreds of miles along the western coast of the most beautiful country on Earth: Norway.

 bottom of page